chaiwee/2018_os_proj3/README.md

 1. mount the root filesystem (load i-node table)

 to open the file "/file1":
 1. look in the "/" directory-file to identify "file1"'s i-node
-    1. i-node of "/" is previously determined.
+    1. in the i-node table find the directory-file's i-node
-    2. In the "/" i-node, find out data blocks in the disk.
+        * for "/" is 2
-    3. read data blocks into memory, and interpret data as directory-entry
+    2. in the i-node, find data blocks corresponding to "/"
-        1. parse all the data in the directory-file
+    3. read data blocks into memory
-        2. identify files in "/" directory
+        1. cast data to directory-entries
-        3. compare the filename in directory-entry against "file1"
+        2. compare directory-entry's filename against "file1"
-    4. find the i-node number for "file1"
+    4. find the directory-entry for "file1"
-        1. the directory-entry has i-node number
+        * the directory-entry has the i-node number
 2. mark i-node for "/file1" as opened
     1. additional data is initialized (file offset is set to zero, for supporting data stream)